Great Tibet Tour Logo GREAT TIBET TOUR ®

 Sand Mandala

-However, the masterpiece with monks’ great efforts is not used to show off their beauty to people.
-The Buddhist world painted by sand will be swept away once it's finished without any hesitation.
+However, the masterpiece with the monks’ great efforts is not used to show off their beauty to people.
+The Buddhist world painted with sand will be swept away once it's finished without any hesitation.
 Colorful sand will be put into bottles and dumped into the river.

 Top Recommended Tibet Culture Tours